eclipse-archived/ceylon-lang.org/documentation/1.0/reference/statement/while.md

 # #{page.title}

-The `while` statement supports iteration.
+The `while` statement executes a block of code repeatedly.

 ## Usage

-The general form of the `while` statement is
+The general form of the `while` statement is:

 <!-- check:none -->
 <!-- try: -->